 Gregory Liefer was raised in the small island community of Wrangell in Southeast Alaska.
 He grew up with a strong appreciation of the outdoors and a fascination with aircraft.
 During the summer months he worked on commercial fishing boats and later operated his own small boat for halibut and salmon.
-After graduating from Wrangell High School, the author attended the University of Wyoming and University of Alaska before joining the U.S. Army in 1978.
+After graduating from Wrangell High School he attended the University of Wyoming and University of Alaska before joining the U.S. Army in 1978.

 Greg's first non-fiction book,Broken Wings, was published in 2003.
 The book was re-released by Publication Consultants in June of 2014 with updated stories and over 150 additional images.
 His second non-fiction book, Aviation Mysteries of the North, was published by Publication Consultants in 2011.
 Last Flight, his first novel, was released by Yucca Publishing in 2016.

-The author holds an FAA Airline Transport Pilot certificate and has flown a variety of fixed-wing and rotary-wing aircraft.
+The author held an FAA Airline Transport Pilot certificate and flew a variety of fixed-wing and rotary-wing aircraft.
 Twenty-three of his thirty-two year flying career was in Alaska.
 He is a graduate of the State University of New York, as well as the Army’s Warrant Officer Advanced Course, Senior Course, Staff Course, several helicopter qualification courses, the OH-58 Scout Instructor Pilot Course and Bell Helicopter's Training Academy.

 He currently resides in Idaho with his wife, where he continues his writing career.